Kushan-Nilanga/sit719/5.1D/writing/Report - Don Athalage.md

 **KNN**\
-KNN is a non-parametric method used for classification and regression.
-In both cases, the input consists of the k closest training examples in the feature space.
-The output depends on whether k-NN is used for classification or regression.

-In k-NN classification, the output is a class membership.
-An object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its k nearest neighbors (k is a positive integer, typically small).
-If k = 1, then the object is simply assigned to the class of that single nearest neighbor.
-Below is the grid space used for hyperparameter tuning.
+K nearest neighbors is a simple yet effective algorithm used to classify data classes.
+KNN work by finding the k nearest neighbors to a data point, and then using these datapoints to classify the class that is most common among its k nearest neighbors.
+The below grid space is used for hyperparameter tuning.

 <pre>knn_param_grid = {
     'clf__n_neighbors': [1, 2, 3, 4, 5, 6, 7, 8, 9, 10],